Dermal Fillers for Nasolabial Folds

 For the volumising, an injector can take their pick, as long as they get enough product in.
 The volumising has to occur in the mid and lower face in the areas of bone and soft tissue loss.
 The amount used is going to depend on how much volume loss has occurred, also a patient’s budget (as a lot of mls are generally required)

-For the injecting down the dynamic lines themselves, I use a combination of fern technique and also just getting the filler directly into the lines to lift them along their whole length, done really old school, like we did in the days of Collagen.
+For the injecting down the dynamic lines themselves with filler, we may use a combination of fern technique and also just getting the filler directly into the lines to lift them along their whole length, done really old school, like we did in the days of Collagen.

 Cost of the filler treatment?